Higher modularity of elliptic curves over function fields: Introduction

 between stacks of shtukas with 2 and 1 legs, respectively; its domain of definition meets every fiber over $U^2$.
 Here $\Sigma'_\infty\subset \Sigma_\infty$ is another set of places appearing with multiplicity 1 in $N$, such that $\#\Sigma_\infty'$ is odd.
 The coincidence map fits into a cartesian diagram of varieties with rational maps:

 Here, $\Coinc^3_G(\Gamma_0(N);\Sigma_\infty'')$ is a moduli space of what we have called ``3-legged coincidences'': these are certain modifications of vector bundles on the projective line, but Frobenius is not involved (and indeed the space of coincidences can be defined in any characteristic).
+The set of archimedean places $\Sigma''$ is the symmetric difference between $\Sigma$ and $\Sigma'$.
 The leg map $\lambda_3$ in \eqref{EqCartesianIntro} is a double cover of $U^3$, branched over a divisor of degree $(2,2,2)$.

 Now suppose $E/K$ is a nonisotrivial elliptic curve of conductor $N$, corresponding to a family of elliptic curves $\E\to U$.
+Let $\infty$ be a place of multiplicity 1 in $N$.
 We apply the fact that $E$ is 1-modular, which is to say there is a finite morphism

 commuting with the maps to $U$.
 Combining \eqref{EqCartesianIntro} with \eqref{Eq1Modular}, we obtain a dominant rational map:

 where $\caZ^2(\E)$ is defined as the cartesian product:

 We have a map $\caZ^2(\E)\to U^2$ obtained by composing the upper row of \eqref{EqDefnZ} with the projection; with respect to this, the morphism \eqref{EqMapFromSht2ToZ2} commutes with the maps to $U^2$.
 By replacing $\E\to U$ with the complete elliptic fibration over $\P^1$ in \eqref{EqDefnZ}, it is possible to redefine $\caZ^2(\E)$ so that the morphism $\caZ^2(\E)\to U^2$ is proper and smooth; we do this.
 Then each fiber of $\caZ^2(\E)\to U^2$ is the base change of a rational elliptic fibration by a double cover of $\P^1$ ramified at 2 points.
 Generically, such a base change is a K3 surface of Picard rank 18.
 Our plan of attack now shifts to the study of K3 surfaces.